ppy/osu-wiki/wiki/Tournaments/UKCC/X/en.md

 ### Picking

 - Players have **90 seconds** to pick a map.
 Failure to pick a map within this time limit results in pick choice being passed to the opposing player.
-- **Failed scores will count, and every map will be played with the NF modification enabled**
+- **Failed scores will count, and every map will be played with the No Fail mod enabled**
 - Each player picks **four times**.
 Once 8 maps have been picked and played, the match ends.
-- There are **no Tiebreakers.**
+- There are **no tiebreakers.**

 ### Health system

 - Each player who qualifies into Swiss will **begin with 8,000,000 HP**, which carries through matches.
 - During a match, the **losing player of each map pick** will **lose HP equal to the score difference** between the two players.
-- If a player’s HP reaches 0, they are **immediately eliminated from the tournament**, and if their match is still in progress it ends immediately.
+- If a player's HP reaches 0, they are **immediately eliminated from the tournament**, and if their match is still in progress it ends immediately.

 ### Pocket Picks

 - When signing up to the tournament, each player will **submit three maps** to be listed as “Pocket Picks” for use during Swiss.
 - Pocket Picks can be **any map, with any mods**.
 The mods chosen are forced.
-- While there is room to push boundaries, the **rule of common sense** applies when submitting Pocket Picks - the maps will be reviewed case by case, and if a map is too far out of the playable range it will be rejected and a new Pocket Pick will have to be submitted.
+- While there is room to push boundaries, the **rule of common sense** applies when submitting Pocket Picks—the maps will be reviewed case by case, and if a map is too far out of the playable range it will be rejected and a new Pocket Pick will have to be submitted.
-- Only up to one Pocket Pick can be played per match, and only as a player’s **3rd or 4th pick during the match**.
+- Only up to one Pocket Pick can be played per match, and only as a player's **3rd or 4th pick during the match**.
 - Once a Pocket Pick has been played, it **cannot be picked again for the rest of the tournament**.
 - Pocket Picks cannot be banned.

 ### Byes

 - Due to the nature of the elimination system, byes are unavoidable.
-- If you receive a bye, once the matches for each round are completed you will receive a “tax” of 90% of the average HP lost by the players at your general aggregate match score (+/- 1).
+- If you receive a bye, once the matches for each round are completed you will receive a "tax" of 90% of the average HP lost by the players at your general aggregate match score (+/- 1).
 - Byes will prioritise players in the middle of the pack so as to avoid unfair eliminations or advantages.

 [flag_AR]: /wiki/shared/flag/AR.gif "Argentina"